Aubrey Brain: Biography

 Aubrey Harold Brain was born in London in 1893.
 He came from a musical family.
 His father, Alfred Edwin Brain Sr. was a member of the London Symphony Orchestra (LSO) horn quartet.
-His brother Alfred was for many years principal horn player in the Queen's Hall Orchestra under Sir Henry Wood.
+His brother Alfred was for many years the principal horn player in the Queen's Hall Orchestra under Sir Henry Wood.
 He went to the United States to join the Damrosch Orchestra in 1923, and remained permanently, becoming an American citizen.

 In 1911 Aubrey Brain won a scholarship to the Royal College of Music.
 He was appointed principal horn of the New Symphony Orchestra that same year, and in 1912 he went on the LSO's tour of the United States under Arthur Nikisch.
-He was principal horn of Sir Thomas Beecham's opera company orchestra in 1913.
+He was principal horn of Thomas Beecham's opera company orchestra in 1913.

-In 1923 he succeeded his teacher Borsdorf as professor of horn at the Royal Academy of Music, where his son Dennis was among his students.
+In 1923 he succeeded his teacher, Adolf Borsdorf as professor of horn at the Royal Academy of Music, where his son Dennis was among his students.